bitsbymax/Notes/React.md

 JavaScript frameworks were created to make this kind of work a lot easier — they exist to provide a better developer experience.
 They don't bring brand-new powers to JavaScript; they give you easier access to JavaScript's powers so you can build for today's web.

+## Steps to be done to move an application from development to production.
+ * *compile*
+    Compiling refers to the process of taking code in one language and outputting it in another language or another version of that language
+ * *minify*
+    Minification is the process of removing unnecessary code formatting and comments without changing the code’s functionality.
+The goal is to improve the application’s performance by decreasing file sizes
+ * *bundle*
+    Bundling is the process of resolving the web of dependencies and merging (or ‘packaging’) the files (or modules) into optimized bundles for the browser, with the goal of reducing the number of requests for files when a user visits a web page
+ * *code split*
+    Developers usually split their applications into multiple pages that can be accessed from different URLs.
+Each of these pages becomes a unique entry point into the application.
+    Code-splitting is the process of splitting the application’s bundle into smaller chunks required by each entry point.
+The goal is to improve the application's initial load time by only loading the code required to run that page.

+**Build time** (or build step) is the name given to a series of steps that prepare your application code for production.
+**Runtime** (or request time) refers to the period of time when your application runs in response to a user’s request, after your application has been built and deployed.

 _tree-shaking_ (removal of any code that isn't actually used in the app during the build process)

 * npx - the npm tool that allow you to download npm package and execute it